Document Attestation - The Definitive Guide (2023)

 You must also check if it is indeed an attestation you need – or perhaps an apostille or legalization.
 The criteria below will help you determine which process to follow for your documents:

-Example 1 - When do I need an Apostille?
+Example 1 - When do I need an Attestation?

 Attestation Guide